cloudmesh-community/fa18-523-60/paper/paper.md

 ### Inserting and Retrieving Documents (Querying)

-Creating documents and storing data using PyMongo is equally easy as accessing databases.
+Creating documents and storing data using PyMongo is equally easy as accessing and creating databases.
 In order to add new data, a collection must be specified first.
 In this example, a decision is made to use the *cloudmesh* group of documents.

 `$ cloudmesh = db.cloudmesh`